spdx/tools-golang/README.md

 ## Requirements

+tools-golang uses https://github.com/spdx/gordf to manage RDF input and output.

-At present, tools-golang does not require anything outside the Go standard library.
+Other than that, tools-golang does not require anything outside the Go standard library.

 ## Licenses